Recital

 Overview

 The basic format of a connection string consists of a series of keyword/value pairs separated by semicolons.
-The equals sign (=) connects each keyword and its value.
+The equal sign (=) connects each keyword and its value.

-The following table lists the valid names for keyword/values.
+The following table lists the valid names for keyword values within the ConnectionString property of the RecitalConnection class.

 Name Default Description